https://bristoluniversitypressdigital.com/view/journals/pp/48/1/article-p89.xml

 What possible synergies between evaluation practice and policy labs could help in addressing the three challenges of public policy: establishing what interventions work, explaining their change mechanisms, and using research findings?

-This article assess the extent to which the purpose, structures and processes used in policy labs address three challenges: 1) establishing the causality and value of public interventions, (2) explaining mechanisms of change, and (3) utilising research findings in public policy.
+Twenty leading labs from five continents are critically analysed through a literature review as well as policy and programme evaluation practices, assessing the extent to which the purpose, structures and processes used in policy labs address three challenges: (1) establishing the causality and value of public interventions, (2) explaining mechanisms of change, and (3) utilising research findings in public policy.

 Summary findings: